-For PTE preparation materials you can’t live without, have a read and follow the links on the article: PTE Review Materials You Can’t Miss!
+For PTE preparation materials you can’t live without, have a read and follow the links on the article: PTE Review Materials You Can’t-Miss!

 #3 Improve your sentence structure and punctuation skills

-As well as addressing essay and paragraph structure, it is important use a range of sentence structures, such as compound (sentences which contain 2 independent clauses) and complex sentences (ones which contain an independent clause and a dependent clause).
+As well as addressing essay and paragraph structure, it is important to use a range of sentence structures, such as compound (sentences which contain 2 independent clauses) and complex sentences (ones which contain an independent clause and a dependent clause).

-Also, it’s important to check you know English punctuation rules, including comma usage, colons, semi-colons and apostrophes.
+Also, it’s important to check you know English punctuation rules, including comma usage, colons, semi-colons, and apostrophes.